TeamVault/iTOP-clone/readme.txt

     export PYTHONPATH=.:$PYTHONPATH

-Running jTOP
+Running iTOP
 =================

-To generate a payload with jTOP, some setup is required.
+To generate a payload with iTOP, some setup is required.
 To make results reproducable, ASLR has to be disabled, and the exploit generation script has to be updated with the proper base library address for your system.
 In a real attack, this information can be extracted using information leaks.
 Running the lxs script with everything configured correctly will lead to a call to 'system("/bin/sh")'.

 1. disable aslr::